-This drama is about a man who was born to the slave class during the Goryeo Dynasty, overruling the feudalist government that had been in power for over 60 years, and becomes the most powerful man in the country.
+This drama is about a man born to the slave class during the Goryeo Dynasty, overruling the feudalist government that had been in power for over 60 years and becoming the most powerful man in the country.
 (Source: MyDramaList)

 81. Tamra, the Island